Pauli-Group/wallet_cli/README.md

 To Change The RPC Endpoint (potentially to your own full node):

-    edit the ""rpc"" field of the relevent blockchain in supportedBlockchains.json and rebuild with `npx tsc`
+    edit the `rpc` field of the relevent blockchain in supportedBlockchains.json and rebuild with `npx tsc`